-Reverend Eddie Anderson discusses the People’s Budget Los Angeles [https://peoplesbudgetla.com/] with EcoJustice Radio host Jessica Aldridge.
+Reverend Eddie Anderson discusses the People’s Budget Los Angeles [https://peoplesbudgetla.com/] and the Movement to Defund the Police in Los Angeles with EcoJustice Radio host Jessica Aldridge.
 He defines what it means to re-imagine policing and public safety, and how to ensure reinvestment back into Black communities.
 The institutions that run the USA continue to benefit from the repercussions of long-standing, systemic oppression and racism.
 How do we reinvent and re-imagine the power structures?
 How do we change the economic system and fund a budget that is community-centered?
 Listen to the show to find out more!

 Reverend Edward L. Anderson is a social activist and ordained minister serving McCarty Memorial Christian Church [http://www.mccartychurch.org/] in West Adams, Los Angeles.
 Anderson is an active advocate for Black Lives Matter, a convener and Co-Chair of the New Poor People’s Campaign in California and is a Bethany and Preston Taylor Fellow.